danielhanan05/index-advisor/README.md

 - mean execution time
 - table scan/write statistics
 - existing index definitions
-- execution plans for safe non-parameterized queries
+- execution plans for safe queries when possible

-Parameterized queries are detected and skipped by direct plan capture because they need real bind values.
-They are later handled by the analyzer through sample validation.
+Parameterized queries are detected and handled carefully because they require real bind values.

 ---

-### 4. Analyzer
+### Analyzer

-The analyzer is the brain of the product.
+The analyzer is the recommendation engine.

 It: